maplibre/flutter-maplibre-gl/README.md

 ## Map Styles

-Map styles can be supplied by setting the `styleString` in the `MapOptions`.
+Map styles can be supplied by setting the `styleString` in the `MaplibreMap` constructor.
 The following formats are supported:

 1. Passing the URL of the map style.
 This should be a custom map style served remotely using a URL that start with 'http(s)://'
 2. Passing the style as a local asset.
 Create a JSON file in the `assets` and add a reference in `pubspec.yml`.
 Set the style string to the relative path for this asset in order to load it into the map.